wazo-platform/wazo-doc/source/system/network/network.rst

 Configure physical interface

-Note that since our ''eth0'' network interface already has a default gateway, we do not enter information in the ''Default gateway'' field for our ''eth1'' interface.
+Note that since our **eth0** network interface already has a default gateway, we do not enter information in the ``Default gateway`` field for our **eth1** interface.

-Once we click on ''Save'', the XiVO will put the ''Apply network configuration'' button in bold.
+Once the changes have been saved, the action **Apply network configuration** will appear in bold.

-To reconfigure the given network interface with the new information, you click on it.
+This action must be clicked in order for the changes to take effect.

 .. figure:: images/netiface_notify_change.png
    :figclass: align-center